6. Cultural participation and consumption

 As the research was targeted only at the detection of specific urban trends, nationwide data on participation of various social groups, distinctive by gender, age or educational level, in cultural activity, is not available.

-Data on culture from the State Department for Statistics is not useful either as in the majority of cases cultural information was compiled with education or recreation, entertainment or even religion.
+Data on culture from the LEPL The National Statistics Office of Georgia is not useful either as in the majority of cases cultural information was compiled with education or recreation, entertainment or even religion data.
 The differential indicators in the sphere of culture cannot be separated.

 However, the general trends of participation are as follows: the trends of cultural participation, which had been constantly growing since 1995, reached a peak in 2003.
 In 2004-2005 participation figures have stopped growing and have decreased in some spheres.
 In general, the trend of participation is much lower than in the 1980s.